frank-hliva/MarketMagic/readme.md

 # MarketMagic

-A set of tools designed for bulk listing of items on eBay. \
+A set of tools designed for bulk listing of items on Ebay. \
 Version: *1.0.0*

 ## License: